 After the necessary delay for typesetting, the galley proofs arrived with instructions to check carefully and return within a certain number of days.
 It was then that I saw what the copy editor had done to my typescript.
 I was horrified at the way he had instructed my abbreviations in capital letters to be set.
 I learned then the terms ‘upper case’ and ‘lower case’.
 He (or she; I never met him/her) had used lower case for most of the capitals.
 Look in the book and see how ridiculous the plurals of such abbreviations as N.C.O., H.Q., and C.C.S. look in the copy editor's lower case form.

 If I had been more experienced I would have insisted on changes but I felt – probably unjustly - that Penguins were becoming concerned at the long progress of and cost of the pre-publication process.
 It was a mistake I never repeated; I learned to stand my ground with copy editors in later years.
+For the centenary "First Day" editions published in 2016, both Penguin, in the paperback edition, and Pen & Sword in the harback edition for which they now own the rights, agreed to correct the worst treatment of the typography in the first edition of 1971, at some large amount of time spent by their production teams, and with great satisfaction to me and, I hope, easier reading for new purchasers of both editions.

 Mary, my ever-helpful wife, helped with the vital task of proof reading.
 Then the publishers asked if I would like to do the index or have it done by a professional for which I would have to pay.
 I decided to do it myself.
 Someone had told me that one indication of the merit of a book is the depth of detail in the index.
 Instead of just a long list of page numbers after a prominent entry, there should be sub-divisions.
 I decided to give the index the full treatment; I notice that ‘Haig, Gen. Sir Douglas’ has fifteen sub-divisions.
 So, another two or three weeks followed with a table full of index cards and scattered notes.
 Mary, together with my daughters Jane, Anne and Catherine, were valued helpers at this boring task.